MicrosoftDocs/win32/desktop-src/Msi/return-values-for-uicreatepatchpackage.md

 ---
-Description: UiCreatePatchPackageEx (PATCHWIZ.DLL) may return the following values.
+description: UiCreatePatchPackageEx (PATCHWIZ.DLL) may return the following values.
 The return value is ERROR\_SUCCESS plus the values in this table. ms.assetid: 825e092c-99cb-4963-8b5a-dc2001315a5b
 title: Return Values for UiCreatePatchPackage ms.topic: article